 If you’re on a budget but still want to have that culinary experience of getting your hands to the best sushi in Tokyo, Sushi Zanmai is the one for you.
 This conveyor-belt sushi restaurant is great for those who are eating sushi for the first time.
 While the quality of service and food may not be everyone’s cup of tea, Sushi Zanmai guarantees that you’re getting quality meals at the best price.
 They offer different types of sushi dishes in here and nigiri lunch sets which include a small bowl of miso soup and salad.
 They also have maguro zanmai, which offers different types of tuna sushi.
 This is the perfect place to get your dose of delicious sushi at your best price.

-Sukibayashi Jiro is a famous sushi restaurant which offers Edo-style sushi.
+Sukibayashi Jiro is a famous sushi restaurant with 3 Michelin stars which offers Edo-style sushi.
 They only offer one thing on the menu and it’s the delicious omakase tasting menu which consists of 20 pieces of beautifully arranged sushi pieces.
 Time is gold here at Sukibayashi Jiro because they only prepare the dishes by the time the guests arrive so as to assure the freshness of the ingredients.
 The restaurant doesn’t serve sake because the owner, Jiro Ono, believes that green tea is the best drink to have after a meal of sushi.
 This is to cleanse the palate.
 Reservation is a must but this is definitely a restaurant worth visiting.

 Though the restaurant remains booked all-year round and was known to be the hardest to place a reservation with, Sugita remains one of the best sushi restaurants in Tokyo.
 Chef Takaagi Sugita makes sure you’re not just having the best sushi but also the best time of your life.
 Everything he prepares has a touch of his magic and he turns a simple serving of seafood into a magnificent creation.
 Delectable dishes such as iwashi roll (sardine roll), shima ebi, and his famous kinmedai nigiri are one of the few items on the menu that will definitely keep you coming back for more.
 They are best paired with a serving of sake.
 Sugita is definitely a restaurant you need to visit.